We are all only human – beautiful but flawed creatures, simply trying to do our best.

 Have kids develop a radar for self-downing and an antidote for when they notice it occurring.

 “Even though that thing happened, I am still capable and likable because…”

 Here we share 25 different ways to increase self-acceptance.
 It’s adaptable for adults and children.
 Applying this useful information helps improves confidence.

 This tool for Embracing Your Humanness can help overcome self-criticism and move people into a healthier space of self-compassion.

 Most people are more cruel to themselves than they would be to any other human.
-This tool helps get you replacing your inner critic with your inner best friend.
+This tool helps you replace your inner critic with your inner best friend.

 When your negativity bias is too strong, it might be hard to accept compliments graciously.
-Here is a tool to help step into receiving compliments.
+Here is a tool to more easily receive compliments.